hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 ![The information flow 1](img/Picture3.png)

-**SHOWN ABOVE** is how each basic area is divided into parts called branches Most of you know this, but this just illustrates which branches are being used when you are pushing and pulling.
+**SHOWN ABOVE** is how each basic area is divided into parts called branches Most of you know this, but this just illustrates which branches are being used when you are pushing and fetching.

 ## Steps ##
 - Create a perfect copy of a Carpentries lesson (*e.g.* just downloaded or cloned).
 See detailed instructions for [users](One-detailed-protocol-for-general-beginners) or [maintainers](One-detailed-protocol-for-beginner-maintainers)